 Pass the pie and shut your piehole: Almost a third of Minnesotans have stopped talking to someone due to politics

 The Charnley Project Class reports on politics and polarization.

-Consumers are Spending More on Online Subscriptions, New Study Finds
+Consumers Spending More on Online Subscriptions, New Study Finds

-The study was the outcome of a partnership between the Hubbard School, Star Tribune and News Media Alliance.
+The study stems from a partnership between the Hubbard School, Star Tribune and News Media Alliance.